 Through its multidisciplinary approach, the department addresses complex problems in biomedical and veterinary sciences.
 Research emphasizes multi-host disease systems, with the goal of improving human and animal health at the individual and population levels in a broad social and environmental context.

-In the veterinary professional degree program, the department teaches courses in both the basic science and clinical portions of the curriculum, fostering students’ ability to apply the fundamental tenets of disease mechanisms in the practice of clinical and diagnostic medicine.The Pathobiology graduate program aspires to produce leaders in biomedical research and education.
+In the veterinary professional degree program, the department teaches courses in both the basic science and clinical portions of the curriculum, fostering students’ ability to apply the fundamental tenets of disease mechanisms in the practice of clinical and diagnostic medicine.The Pathobiology graduate program produces leaders in biomedical research and education.
 The program accepts students from a variety of backgrounds, who have completed undergraduate or professional degrees, into programs leading to master’s and doctoral degrees.
 Graduate degrees are also offered in conjunction with the campus MD degree (Medical Scholars Program) and the college DVM degree (Veterinary Medical Scholars Program).

 The department is home to a nationally recognized residency program in anatomic, clinical, or zoologic pathology, leading to board eligibility with the American College of Veterinary Pathology.
 The residency program can be combined with a PhD program.
 Virtually all graduate students receive tuition waivers and competitive stipends while participating in the teaching and research functions of the department.